 Statement

 Statement is required.
 It’s the main policy element that defines the access rules for buckets and objects.
 It can contain a single policy or an array.
-Each policy is enclosed in curly braces, with arrays of policies enclosed in square brackets.
+Enclose each policy in curly braces, and enclose arrays of policies in square brackets.

 Sid

 Sid (Statement ID) is optional.
 It’s a short, human-readable identifier for the policy statement, which is useful for tracking and managing policies.
 Each Statement in an array of statements can have an assigned Sid.
-Each Sid must be unique within the JSON policy, and may only consist of only ASCII uppercase, lowercase, or numbers.
+Each Sid must be unique within the JSON policy, and may only consist of ASCII uppercase letters, lowercase letters, or numbers.

 Effect

 Effect is required.
 It specifies whether the statement allows or denies the action.
 The valid options are Allow or Deny, and these are case-sensitive.
-By default, access to resources is denied.
-To allow access to a resource, you must set the Effect element to Allow.
+By default, CoreWeave denies access to resources.
+To allow access to a resource, set the Effect element to Allow.
 To override an allow that is otherwise in force, set the Effect element to Deny.

 Principal / NotPrincipal

-This field is used to define who gets access to the resources specified in the policy.
-EitherPrincipal or NotPrincipal are required; they cannot be used together.
+This field defines who gets access to the resources specified in the policy.
+EitherPrincipal or NotPrincipal is required.
+You can’t use them together.

 - Use